 My friends called him my loyal ‘puppy dog’, sometimes to my face.
 Mona, my best friend at the time, thought that he was extremely needy and clingy.
 Even her mom joked about being able to tell straightaway who wore the pants in the relationship.

 He used to visit me at our house and leave very late at night, walking through a long, unlit and scary stretch of road on the way home over a mile away.
-There was no denying he was infatuated with me.
+I guess he was infatuated with me.

 He would record popular love songs onto cassette tapes and give them to me to listen to, with notes scribbled on the cover ‘dedicating’ them to me.